xjr01/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an undergraduate in School of Eletronics Engineering and Computer Science, Peking University, advised by Prof. Baoquan Chen.
-My research interest is physical simulation in computer graphics.
-I am particularly interest in simulating all kinds of natural phenomena like fluids, solids, elastic bodies, etc. and their applications in movies and games.
+I am an undergraduate of the School of Electronics Engineering and Computer Science, Peking University, advised by Prof. Baoquan Chen.
+My research interests lie in physical simulation in computer graphics.
+I am particularly interested in simulating natural phenomena like fluids, solids, and elastic bodies and their applications in movies and games.
 {style="text-align: justify;"}